Sonny Liston: Liston vs. Patterson II

 Patterson and Liston had a rematch clause in their contract.
 Patterson wanted a chance to redeem himself, so they met again on July 22, 1963, in Las Vegas.
-Patterson, a 4-1 betting underdog, was knocked down three times and counted out at 2:10 of the first round.
+It was the first million-dollar purse with both fighters receiving $1,434,000 each.
+Patterson, a 4:1 betting underdog, was knocked down three times and counted out at 2:10 of the first round.
 The fight lasted four seconds longer than the first one.
 Liston's victory was loudly booed.
 "The public is not with me.
 I know it", Liston said afterward.
 "But they'll have to swing along until somebody comes to beat me."